containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `LogDriver=`

-Set the log-driver podman should use when running the container.
+Set the log-driver Podman should use when running the container.
 Equivalent to the Podman `--log-driver` option.

-The default value is `passthrough`
+The default value is `passthrough`.

 ### `Network=`